John Bolton: Political positions

 He declared himself in an interview with Edward Luce of the Financial Times in 2007 to be a "Goldwater conservative", as opposed to being a neoconservative.
-He also stated that he was a follower of Edmund Burke.
-He also said "I have always been a conservative.
-The idea of big-government conservatism has more neocon adherents than from unmodified conservatives."

 Unilateralism and Americanism

 Americanism is Bolton's core belief, according to The New York Times:

 Long before Mr. Trump popularized his "America First" slogan, Mr. Bolton termed himself an "Americanist" who prioritized a cold-eyed view of national interests and sovereignty over what they both saw as a starry-eyed fixation on democracy promotion and human rights.
 They shared a deep skepticism of globalism and multilateralism, a commonality that empowered Mr. Bolton to use his time in the White House to orchestrate the withdrawal of the United States from arms control treaties and other international agreements.

 Bolton is skeptical of international organizations and international law, believing them to endanger American sovereignty, and does not believe they have legitimate authority under the U.S. Constitution.
 He criticized the Obama administration's foreign policy for what he perceived as surrendering U.S. sovereignty.
 He also prefers unilateralism over multilateralism.
 In a 2000 article in the Chicago Journal of International Law, Bolton described himself as a "convinced Americanist", favoring it over what he described as "globalism".
 In his roles in the U.S. government, however, Bolton has been more pragmatic in his actions toward international organizations, though according to Foreign Policy, he effectively advanced his views on this subject during his tenure in the Trump Administration.

 Bolton has criticized the International Criminal Court, seeing it as a threat to U.S. sovereignty.
 Bolton said: "If the court comes after us, Israel or other US allies, we will not sit quietly.
 We will ban its judges and prosecutors from entering the United States.
 We will sanction their funds in the US financial system, and we will prosecute them in the US criminal system."